aragon/developer-portal/docs/core/01-how-it-works/02-the-dao-framework/index.md

 ## The Infrastructure Behind the AraongOS DAO Framework

-To enable the creation of DAOs and setup of plugins, aragonOS provides the necessary **framework infrastructure**.
+To enable the creation of DAOs and the setup of plugins, aragonOS provides the necessary **framework infrastructure**.
 This infrastructure consists of multiple smart contracts being related to the **creation of DAOs** and the **management of the Aragon Marketplace** - a curated list of plugins.

 <div class="center-column">